asispts/oxford-blue/README.md

 ---

-This theme is created mainly with `PHP` and frontend languages in mind.
+`oxford-blue` is created mainly with `PHP` and frontend languages in mind.
 Feel free to send a feedback when it looks ugly in your preferred languages.

 ## Preview